+The premise of Troy's show, Swamp People, is to document Troy and his two sons as alligator hunters who follow a tradition dating back around 300 years.
+The brave trio must catch, kill, and deliver as many alligators as possible to their buyer during the hunting season, as it is their primary source of income for the entire year.
+There is fierce competition that requires each hunter to have various skills for a successful hunting season.
 Catching and killing alligators is a profession that has existed throughout history and is often passed from one generation to the next.
-The alligator hunters constantly discover new techniques.
-These new ideas are combined with the tried and true methods passed down from previous hunters to ensure that each hunter catches the maximum number of alligators allowed.
-Troy himself is noted for having seen an impressive 82 gators in a single day.
-A feat like catching the 82 gators is what has given Troy a spot on TV.
+The alligator hunters constantly discover new techniques, which are combined with the tried and true methods passed down from previous hunters to ensure that each hunter catches the maximum number of alligators allowed.
+Troy himself is noted for having seen an impressive 82 gators in a single day, a feat which has earned him a spot on TV.

-Troy doesn't seem to be in the least bit affected by the danger that comes along with alligator hunting.
+Troy doesn't seem to be affected in the least by the danger that comes along with alligator hunting.
 As one watches Troy, it often appears that the risk involved is part of what he enjoys about this occupation.
-It takes a brave and strong person to hunt alligators in the first place.
-The result, of course, is a successful TV show filled with breathtaking scenes.
-Troy will continue to hunt alligators as long as the people keep watching.
+It takes a brave and strong person to hunt alligators in the first place, and the result is a successful TV show filled with breathtaking scenes.
+Troy will continue to hunt alligators as long as people keep watching.

 Return to the previous pageEthnicity: | Cajun |